-A First or Upper Second Class Honours degree, or its overseas equivalent, in a relevant subject (normally Music, or with music as a substantial component of the programme).
-In exceptional circumstances we may consider appropriate professional experience as an alternative route to entry.
+Applicants should hold a First or Upper Second Class Honours degree, or its overseas equivalent, in a relevant subject.
+While many applicants will come from a Music background, applicants from other disciplinary backgrounds (e.g. Anthropology, Cultural Studies, or area studies) who can demonstrate an appropriate level of musical knowledge and experience will also be considered.
+In exceptional circumstances we may consider relevant professional experience as an alternative route to entry.

 Months of entry

 This flexible pathway provides a solid masters-level foundation in ethnomusicology.
 With a strong focus on theory, methodology and current debates in the discipline, together with appropriate research techniques and presentational styles, it offers excellent preparation for doctoral study and also for applied work.
 The programme of study consists of four taught course units (each 30 credits) plus a dissertation (60 credits).
 The combination of core and optional course units allows each student to plot a path that best matches his or her special interests and aspirations.
 Together, the taught units encompass a wide range of topics and approaches - from gender and ethnicity, music and conflict, music revivals and performance culture, to postcolonial theory and the politics of ethnography.
 Seminars allow for close collaboration between lecturers and students, with ample opportunity for students to present their own work and receive individual feedback.
 Discussion and debate forms an important part of most course units.